QBladeOcean/QBladeOceanDocs/docs/source/src/user/wavefield/wavefield.rst

 	32                                       NUMDIR             - the number of directional bins

 	----------------------------------------Embedded Constrained Wave --------------------------------------------------
-	0                                        EMBEDWAVE          - add a constrained wave (bool), 0 = OFF, 1 = ON
+	true                                     EMBEDWAVE          - add a constrained wave [bool] 16.00                                    EMBEDELEV          - the wave elevation of the embedded wave [m] 0.00                                     EMBEDTIME          - the time at which the embedded wave occurs [s] 0.00                                     EMBEDXPOS          - the x-position at which the embedded wave occurs [m] 0.00                                     EMBEDYPOS          - the y-position at which the embedded wave occurs [m] true                                     PASTESTREAM        - paste a streamfunction wave over the embedded linear wave [bool]
-	10.00                                    EMBEDELEV          - the wave elevation of the embedded wave [m] 0.00                                     EMBEDTIME          - the time at which the embedded wave occurs [s] 0.00                                     EMBEDXPOS          - the x-position at which the embedded wave occurs [m] 0.00                                     EMBEDYPOS          - the y-position at which the embedded wave occurs [m]
+	23.00                                    SIGHEIGHTSTREAM    - the significant height of the streamfunction wave [m] 12.70                                    PERIODSTREAM       - the period of the stremfunction wave [s]

 Merged Waves
 ------------